Question from Anita: Hi Rick. I hope you don’t think I’m a stupid person after reading this, because I’m really not. I prefer to say I’m “spacey” lol.

 2 – Click File>Info>Manage Versions>Recover Unsaved Documents.

-If the planets are in perfect alignment and there are no black cats around, you should be able to recover your “abandoned” document(s).
+If the planets are in perfect alignment and there are no black cats around, you should be able to recover at least part of your “abandoned” document(s).
 Good luck!

 I hope this helps, Anita.
 Good luck!